 Those on the search committee should prepare for the interview in advance by dividing the questions appropriately within the committee so that there is no duplication of effort.
-Before each interview, selection committee participants should be sure to have reviewed the credentials of the candidate and conducted a structured interview.
-Taking this extra step ensures that time is not wasted during the interview and provides the candidate an appropriate sense of engagement during the process.
+Before each interview, selection committee participants should have reviewed the candidate's credentials and conducted a structured interview.
+Taking this extra step ensures that time is not wasted during the interview and provides the candidate with an appropriate sense of engagement during the process.